xbeat/Machine-Learning/README.md

 Feature Encoding: An Introduction

 Feature encoding is a crucial step in data preprocessing for machine learning.
 It involves converting categorical variables into a numerical format that algorithms can understand and process.
 This transformation enables models to work with diverse data types and extract meaningful patterns.

+## Computational Graphs for Machine Learning in Python

+Introduction to Computational Graphs in Machine Learning

+Computational graphs are powerful tools for representing and optimizing complex mathematical operations in machine learning.
+They form the backbone of modern deep learning frameworks, allowing efficient computation and automatic differentiation.
+In this presentation, we'll explore the concept of computational graphs and their implementation using Python.

 ## Modeling Viral App Feature Adoption Using Python